MindrustUK/Heatmiser-for-home-assistant/docs/services.md

 - Friendly Mode - By default (or when set to false), the returned format closely matches the format of the create/update service calls, so it can be used to copy the format, make the necessary changes and then upload it using the relevant service.
 When set to true, the result is a bit easier to read.

-You should target the NeoHub device itself or the Profile Format entity of the hub.
+You should target the config entry for the NeoHub.

 ```
 action: heatmiserneo.get_profile_definitions
 data:
+  config_entry_id: 01KAE1RZ9FH56JKC9TRZ480KX1
   friendly_mode: false
-target:
-  entity_id: sensor.neohub_192_168_1_10_profile_format
 ```

 ### Get Device Profile Definition

 This is very similar to the hub level service, but instead you can get the definition of the profile that a particular device is using.
-Target the device itself or the Active Profile entity of the device.
+This can be used to target an entity, device or area

 ```
 action: heatmiserneo.get_device_profile_definition
 data:
+  entity_id: climate.kitchen
   friendly_mode: true
-target:
-  entity_id: select.landing_active_profile
 ```